AUSTIN ROBERTS MEMORIAL AWARD

 Etienne Marais owns and operates Indicator Birding, established in 1998, an eco-tourism company specialising in finding the more elusive specials throughout southern Africa.
-He is also founder of The Raiders of the Lost Lark, the first birding team to record 300 species in one day – all within the Gauteng region!
-Etienne has nearly 40 years’ birding experience and is a past chairman of BirdLife northern Gauteng.
-He lives in Centurion with his wife Alice and children, Kayla and Ruben.
+He is also the founder of The Raiders of the Lost Lark, the first birding team to record 300 species in one day – all within the Gauteng region!
+Etienne has nearly 40 years of birding experience and is a past chairman of BirdLife Northern Gauteng.
+He lives in Centurion with his wife Alice and children Kayla and Ruben.
 They share their garden with a pair of Little Sparrowhawks.
-Faansie Peacock has been passionate about natural history and ornithology since childhood, and has been birding for over 20 years.
-His fascination with LBJs culminated in the 2006 publication of Pipits of southern Africa, a reflection of Faansie’s meticulous observation skills, artistic talent and obsessive note taking.
+Faansie Peacock has been passionate about natural history and ornithology since childhood and has been birding for over 20 years.
+His fascination with LBJs culminated in the 2006 publication of Pipits of Southern Africa, reflecting Faansie’s meticulous observation skills, artistic talent and obsessive note-taking.
 He holds an honours degree in Ecology.
 Faansie and his wife Ronel live in Elardus Park, Pretoria.

 “If I had this book in my early years, the lifers would have come rolling in!” – Ian Sinclair